FM171/HTB-write-ups/docs/index.md

    3. Upload payload to target IT share.
       `put evil.zip`

-4. You should ses username + hash on listner.
+4. You should see username + hash on listner.

 5. Crack the with rockyou.txt:
   `hashcat -m 5600 hash.txt /usr/share/wordlists/rockyou.txt`